FAQ (or, more honestly, Things We Want You to Know)

 What are Break Bucks?

-Break Bucks are equivalent to store credit, a code redeemable during checkout which might be purchased or awarded.
+Break Bucks are equivalent to store credit, a code redeemable for group break spots during Checkout which might be purchased or awarded.
 The store value of Break Bucks is dollar-for-dollar.
 Break Bucks have no cash redemption value and are valid for 30 days.
-We reserve the right to cancel any order completed with inappropriately used Break Bucks codes (such as a single Break Bucks code being used for multiple purchases before a redeemed code can be processed; i.e., a $50 Break Bucks code being entered for multiple purchases to exceed the value of the code) or due to system errors.
+We reserve the right to cancel any order completed with inappropriately used Break Bucks codes or due to system errors.

 How do you package cards?